 Kids grow.
 Kids’ needs grow.
 So we are growing too!
 We are in the midst of a $78.3 million construction project.
 Here’s what you need to know to get around our hospital campus.

-Special circumstancesSocial workers are active members of the care team and will work with families who may have extreme and extenuating circumstances that permit an exception.
-They will consult with families, care teams and our infection prevention department to make consistent decisions regarding exceptions.
+- Our social workers will work with families who have circumstances that permit an exception to the visitor rules.
+They will consult with families, care teams and our infection prevention department if a family has a special situation.

 - Video calls using FaceTime, Skype, etc.